KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## check_modules.py

-This module goes through all cloned modules and performs various checks.
+This script goes through all cloned modules and performs various checks.
 The result is writen to the [result.md](result.md).

+## create_modules_list.js

+This script parses the list of modules.
+Then it collects information for each module found from the module's `package.json` (if available).
+From the collected information it creates a JSON file which can be used later for the module web page and possibly also for `MMM-Remote-Control`.

 ### Checks